 So, it would seem that in the UK and many other developed nations, few if any will be built in the future.

-The name is dying, but the transfer station function will be present, and will be accomplished as a small part of the function of MRFs, MBT Plants and other waste technology plants.
+The name may be dying, but the transfer station function is still present and is now usually accomplished as a small part of the function of MRFs, MBT Plants and other waste technology plants.